 Description

-Thiamine-responsive megaloblastic anemia syndrome is a rare condition characterized by hearing loss, diabetes, and a blood disorder called megaloblastic anemia.
-Megaloblastic anemia occurs when a person has a low number of red blood cells (anemia), and the remaining red blood cells are larger than normal (megaloblastic).
+Thiamine-responsive megaloblastic anemia syndrome (TRMA) is a rare condition that is characterized by hearing loss, diabetes, and a blood disorder called megaloblastic anemia.
+Megaloblastic anemia occurs when a person has a low number of red blood cells (anemia), and the red blood cells that are present are larger than normal (megaloblastic).
 The symptoms of this blood disorder may include decreased appetite, lack of energy, headaches, pale skin, diarrhea, and tingling or numbness in the hands and feet.
-Individuals with thiamine-responsive megaloblastic anemia syndrome begin to show symptoms of megaloblastic anemia between infancy and adolescence.
-This syndrome is called "thiamine-responsive" because the anemia can be treated with high doses of vitamin B1 (thiamine).
+Individuals with TRMA typically develop megaloblastic anemia between infancy and adolescence.
+TRMA is called "thiamine-responsive" because the anemia can be treated with daily doses of vitamin B1 (thiamine).

-Diabetes becomes apparent in affected individuals sometime between infancy and adolescence.
-Although these individuals develop diabetes during childhood, they do not have the form of the disease that develops most often in children, called type 1 (autoimmune) diabetes.
-People with thiamine-responsive megaloblastic anemia syndrome usually require insulin to treat their diabetes.
-In some cases, treatment with thiamine can reduce the amount of insulin a person needs.
+People with TRMA often develop diabetes mellitus, a condition in which glucose levels can become dangerously high, at an early age.
+Although some individuals with TRMA develop diabetes during childhood, they do not have the autoimmune form of diabetes that typically develops in children, called type 1 diabetes.
+People with TRMA usually require insulin to treat their diabetes.
+In some cases, treatment with thiamine may delay the onset of diabetes or reduce the amount of insulin a person needs.

-Some individuals with thiamine-responsive megaloblastic anemia syndrome develop optic atrophy, which is the degeneration (atrophy) of the nerves that carry information from the eyes to the brain.
-Heart and blood vessel (cardiovascular) problems such as heart rhythm abnormalities and heart defects have also been reported in some people with this syndrome.
+Some individuals with TRMA have abnormalities of the eye, including optic atrophy, which is the degeneration (atrophy) of the nerves that carry information from the eyes to the brain.
+Additional features of this condition may include heart and blood vessel (cardiovascular) problems, intellectual disabilities, behavioral changes, and seizures.

 Frequency